nathanlane/nathanlane.github.io/_posts/2017-03-31-writingwithfwrite.md

 <img src="{{ site.baseurl }}/assets/fatality.png" />
 </div>

+<h4> fwrite() to the rescure.</h4>

 (Re-)enter the <code>data.table</code> package.
 Like <code>ff</code>, <code>data.table</code> is useful in its own right for processing big data.
 Though the library __had__ great methods for quickly opening large files with its <code>fread()</code> command, it lacked a comparable <code>fwrite()</code> command.
 Until now...

 <code>data.table</code> author, __[Matt Dowle](https://github.com/mattdowle)__, is experimenting with adding (See his extensive blog post [here](http://blog.h2o.ai/2016/04/fast-csv-writing-for-r/)) an <code>fwrite()</code> functon (contributed by Otto Seiskari) to the package.
 Like <code>fread()</code>, <code>fwrite()</code> is also written in C and is surprisingly efficient.

-So far, it <code>fwrite()</code> has truly come through for me, writing terrabytes of weather data without the complications I have run into with other packages.
+The <code>fwrite()</code> function has truly come through for me, allowing me to write terrabytes of weather data without the complications I have run into with other packages.

 <h4>Installing fwrite() functionality.</h4>